Dyhless/typescript-hw-01/README.md

-# Task.
-Introduction to TypeScript
+# Introduction to TypeScript

-## ACCEPTANCE CRITERIA
+## Task - Acceptance criteria

 ### As part of the homework for Module 1, you need to install and configure the development environment.
 All detailed steps are described in topics 3-5.